Cell/Molecular Biology Concentration

 The doctoral degree in biology prepares students to enter research careers in academic and industrial settings, and non-research careers in a variety of areas including public policy, science communication, intellectual property law, and science education.

-Provides a foundation in molecular and cellular biology, research methodologies and practices, rigorous hypothesis-driven scientific investigation, and the dissemination of research results and ideas.
+The doctoral degree provides a foundation in molecular and cellular biology, research methodologies and practices, rigorous hypothesis-driven scientific investigation, and the dissemination of research results and ideas.

 In general, work for the Ph.D. takes five years of study beyond the bachelor’s degree.
 A substantial portion of this time is spent in independent research leading to a dissertation.
 Up to 30 hours toward a master’s degree may apply as part of the student’s doctoral program.
 Normally 90 credit hours of study beyond the bachelor’s degree are required for the Ph.D.